Even with the new mortgage rules that came out in 2018, or the pandemic of 2020, the process for buying a house is the same.

 I’m not saying a realtor is not needed, I actually used a realtor for my previous home purchases and sale because that’s what is marketed and taught.
-But, without these two key points ready, your sale can go bad easily, more so that not having a real estate agent.
+But, without these two key points below, your sale can go bad easily, more so than not having a real estate agent.

 - A real estate lawyer

 To me, these are the two key things to have ready when buying a house.

 However, I would definitely use a real estate agent if I was moving to a new province or country.
 I think it would be good to use an agent for a first time purchase as well.

 For me, the key is to find a good mortgage broker (or lender) and real estate lawyer first despite the impression I believe is out there that you should get a real estate agent first when buying a house.

 There are plenty of realtors out there.
 You probably get their snail mail ads all the time, I do.
 So, that’s not the problem.
 They’re always in your face.